Learning from Viral Information

-The platform's \emph{virality weight }$\lambda\in[0,1]$ determines how it samples $K$ stories to populate $i$'s news feed.
-For each of the $K$ slots in the news feed, with probability $\lambda,$ a story is sampled with probabilities proportional to the $i-1$ stories' current popularity scores.
-With the complementary probability, a story is sampled uniformly at random from the $i-1$ stories.
-We assume for simplicity that all stories are sampled with replacement (as we approach the steady state, the effect of replacement vanishes).
+A \emph{virality weight }$\lambda\in[0,1]$ determines how $i$ samples from the current pool of signals.
+Each of the $K$ signals in $i$'s sample has a $\lambda$ chance of being drawn with probabilities proportional to the current popularity scores.
+With the complementary probability, it is drawn uniformly at random from the pool of signals.
+We assume for simplicity that all signals are sampled with replacement (as we approach the steady state, the effect of replacement vanishes).
 All draws are independent.

-The platform's sampling rule includes two special cases: \begin{enumerate} \item \textbf{Popularity-based sampling} ($\lambda=1)$:\textbf{ }A story that has been shared twice as often as another has twice the probability of being sampled. \item \textbf{Uniform sampling }($\lambda=0$): Predecessors' sharing decisions do not affect sampling. \end{enumerate} More generally, sampling rules with $\lambda$ between zero and one interpolate between these two cases.
-The virality weight $\lambda$ measures how much the news feed shows more popular stories relative to random stories.
+The sampling rule includes two special cases: \begin{enumerate} \item \textbf{Popularity-based sampling} ($\lambda=1)$:\textbf{ }A signal with twice the popularity score of another has twice the probability of being sampled. \item \textbf{Uniform sampling }($\lambda=0$): Predecessors' endorsement decisions do not affect sampling. \end{enumerate} More generally, sampling rules with $\lambda$ between zero and one interpolate between these two cases.
+The virality weight $\lambda$ measures how much the sampling rule selects more popular signals relative to random signals.

 The $n$ agents are uniformly randomly placed into the $n$ positions, and do not know their positions.
-Each agent (correctly) believes that they are in each position $1,\hdots,K$ with equal probabilities if they do not observe a news feed, and in each position $K+1,\hdots,n$ with equal probabilities if they do observe a news feed.
+Before observing their sample, each agent (correctly) believes that they are in each position $1,\hdots,n$ with equal probabilities.
 The informational environment is common knowledge.